WeamMez/fermats-fake-disprove/README.md

 # fermats-fake-disprove
 This code uses the 64-bit IEEE-754 limitation to **wrongly** disprove fermat's last thorem with the exponent of 3.

+The different versions may give different results depending on the exact arithmetic algorithms used by the compiler and the processor's architecture.

 ## Compiling

 To compile the CPU version, type `make cpu`.